Equivariant $K$-theory of cellular toric bundles and related spaces: Introduction

-Using our description of the topological equivariant $K$-ring of a cellular toric bundle in Theorem \ref{cellulartorickunnethtop}, in our next main result Theorem \ref{equivhorospherical}, we describe the topological $G_{comp}$-equivariant $K$-ring of the toroidal horospherical variety $X$, as a piecewise $K_{G_{comp}}(G/P)$-algebra over the fan $\mathbb{F}(X)$.
+Using our description of the topological equivariant $K$-ring of a cellular toric bundle in Theorem \ref{cellulartorickunnethtop}, in our next main result Theorem \ref{equivhorospherical}, we describe the $G_{comp}$-equivariant topological $K$-ring of the toroidal horospherical variety $X$.

-\bth(see Theorem \ref{equivhorospherical}) The $G_{comp}$-equivariant topological $K$-ring of a complete toroidal horospherical embedding $X$ of $G/H$ is isomorphic as an $K^0_{G_{comp}}(G/P)$-algebra to the ring $PLP(\mathbb{F}(X))^{K^0_{G_{comp}}(G/P)}$.\eeth
+\bth(see Theorem \ref{equivhorospherical}) The $G_{comp}$-equivariant topological $K$-ring of a complete toroidal horospherical embedding $X$ of $G/H$ is isomorphic as an $K^0_{G_{comp}}(G/P)$-algebra to the ring \eeth

-Furthermore, in the case when $\mathbb{F}(X)$ is smooth we get a presentation of the $G_{comp}$-equivariant topological $K$-ring as well as the $G$-equivariant Grothendieck ring of $X$, in Corollary \ref{smoothcase} and Corollary \ref{smoothcaseGroth} respectively.
+Furthermore, in the case when the toroidal horospherical variety $X$ is smooth which is equivalent to the condition that the $P/H$-toric variety $Y$ is smooth, we get a presentation of the $G_{comp}$-equivariant topological $K$-ring as well as the $G$-equivariant Grothendieck ring of $X$, in Corollary \ref{smoothcase} and Corollary \ref{smoothcaseGroth} respectively.
 These are the $K$-theoretic analogues of the results of Hofscheier, Khovanskii and Monin in \cite[Section 3.2]{kh} on the cohomology ring of horospherical varieties.